Bats and rabies

 Some bats in Europe carry a rabies virus called European Bat Lyssavirus (EBLV).
-This is very rare in the UK's bats.
 EBLV is not the classical rabies which is usually associated with dogs; classical rabies has never been recorded in a native European bat species.

-Bats are quite docile and will avoid contact with humans.
-This means that as long as you don't handle bats, you do not need to worry about bats and rabies.
-The rabies virus is passed on via a bite or scratch from an infected animal, or from its saliva coming into contact with your mucous membranes (your eyes, mouth or nose).
+Bats are not normally agressive and will avoid contact with humans.
+This means that there is no risk if you do not handle bats.
+The rabies virus is transmitted via a bite or scratch from an infected animal, or from its saliva coming into contact with your mucous membranes (your eyes, mouth or nose).
 If you do need to handle a grounded or injured bat, always wear thick gloves to avoid getting bitten.
-If you require further advice, you can call the Bat Helpline on 0845 1300 228.
+If you require further advice, you can call the Bat Helpline on 0345 1300 228.

 - What do I do if I find a dead bat?